whitneyburton/portfolios/students/1606-back/brian-heim/template.md

 #### (description)

-In this project you'll use Ruby to build an implementation of the classic game Battleship.

 Introduction

+  "In this project you'll use Ruby to build an implementation of the classic game Battleship."

 Learning Goals / Areas of Focus

   Proficiently use TDD to drive development

   Practice breaking a program into logical components

   Practice implementing a useable REPL interface

   Apply previously learned Enumerable techniques in a real context

 #### (evaluation comments)

   Notes:

   Dealing with computer hardware issues

   Menu works

   Player can layout ships on the board with validations

   Did a decent job of iterating to have a thing even if the game doesn't fully play

   Overall a good 2/3 of a project

 #### (evaluation scores)